My Heart Cries for You

 "My Heart Cries for You" is a popular song, adapted by Carl Sigman and Percy Faith from an 18th-century French melody.
-The song has been recorded by many singers, the most successful of which was recorded by Guy Mitchell which reached No. 2 on the Billboard chart in 1951.
+The song has been recorded by many singers, the most successful of which was recorded by Guy Mitchell.
+His version reached No. 2 on the Billboard and No. 1 on the Cashbox charts in 1951.

 Background

 The music is based on an old French song believed to date from the time of Louis XVI and Marie Antoinette, "La jardinière du Roi" ("The King's Gardener"), also titled "Chanson de Marie Antoinette" (Marie Antoinette's song) as the music was said to have been written by Marie Antoinette.
 The French song was published in the US in 1927, and recorded by Lily Pons in 1938.

 In 1950, Percy Faith (using the alias Peter Mars) adapted the music of the song with Carl Sigman writing new English lyrics for the song.
 The lyrics of this version, "My heart cries for you, sighs for you, dies for you..." are original and unrelated to the French song.
-The song was written in three-quarter waltz time.
+In the song the singer begs his loved one to come back to them.
+It was written in three-quarter waltz time.
+It was also considered a pretty simple song for the time, much like "Mockin' Bird Hill" and "On Top of Old Smoky".

 Guy Mitchell recording

+Recording

 The song was recorded in November 1950 by Guy Mitchell with Mitch Miller and his orchestra.
 Mitch Miller originally had intended "My Heart Cries for You" and "The Roving Kind" to be recorded by Frank Sinatra, however, Sinatra was not interested in the songs chosen for him when he arrived the day the recording was scheduled, and said: "I'm not doing any of that crap".
 Miller, who had already booked the musicians for the recording session, then looked for a replacement to record the song.
 He invited a new singer that he liked, Al Cernic, to come to the studio that evening.
 The recording went well, and Miller then told Cernic that he should change his name as Miller could not pronounce it.
 Cernic, initially reluctant, then became Guy Mitchell for the record release.

+Release and charts

 The song was released with "The Roving Kind" as its B-side in November 1950 by Columbia Records (catalog number 39067).
 It became Mitchell's first hit song, reaching number 2 for seven weeks on the Billboard chart in 1951 with over a million copies sold.
-It was number 1 on Your Hit Parade for two weeks, and number 1 on Cash Box for six weeks.
+It was number 1 on Your Hit Parade for two weeks, and number 1 on Cashbox magazine's Best-Selling Singles chart for six weeks.

-Mitchell released another version of the song in 1958.
+Mitchell released another version of the song in late 1958 in a rockabilly style.
+The B-side was also different, being "Under a Rainbow".

+Connie Francis version

+American-Italian singer Connie Francis recorded the song on June 1, 1967.
+It was released as a single in July 1967 by MGM Records, and saw a minor revival.